 Causes of Obesity

-The primary cause of Obesity is an energy imbalance between calories consumed and calories expended.
-Factors that contribute to obesity include:
+The primary cause of Obesity is energy imbalance between calories consumed and calories applied.
+Other factors which contribute to Obesity include:

-• Environment and Socioeconomic Factors: Urbanization, change in transportation modes, lack of access to healthy food options, and Socioeconomic status can all a role in the increasing rates of obesity.
+- Environment and Socioeconomic factors.
+Urbanization, transportation methods, limited access to healthy food options and Socioeconomic status also contribute to the growing rates of obesity.

-• Psychological Factors: Stress, depression, and emotional factors may lead to overeating, contributing to obesity.
+- psychological factors.
+Stress, depression, and emotional factors may encourage eating much more than is needed, thus contributing to obesity.

 Health Consequences

-• Cardiovascular diseases: Hypertension (high blood pressure), coronary heart disease, and stroke are more prevalent individuals with obesity.
+- Cardiovascular diseases.
+Hypertensions, coronary heart disease and stroke are furthermore common in individuals with obesity.

-• Type 2 Diabetes: Obesity is a major risk Factor for the development of resilience and type 2 diabetes.
+- Type 2 Diabetes.
+Obesity is a major risk factor for the development of insulin resistance and type 2 diabetes.

-• Sleep Apnea: Obesity is a leading cause of obstructive sleep apnea, a condition where breathing repeatedly stops and starts during sleep.
+- Sleep Apnea.
+Obesity happens to be a major cause of obstructive sleep apnea where the patient's breathing intermittently stops and starts during sleep.

 Prevention